-FITTING, REMOVAL AND MAINTENANCE OF H6 model Autoprop.
+FITTING, REMOVAL AND MAINTENANCE FOR THE H9 TABSCREW AUTOPROP.

 The Autoprop is supplied assembled, tested, and ready to fit to your yacht.
 Observing the following notes will ensure correct fitting and trouble free service.
-Please also register your purchase by going to our website www.autoprop.info/register and complete the online form.
+Please also return your warranty card included in this instruction book.